Wiley Roy Mason

-Wiley Roy Mason (November 9, 1878 - December 25, 1967) was a bishop of The Episcopal Church, serving in the Diocese of Virginia as suffragan from 1942 to 1951.
+[Wiley] Roy ("Roy" or "W.R.")
+Mason (November 9, 1878 - December 25, 1967) was a bishop of The Episcopal Church, known for his ministry among isolated mountain communities and serving in the Diocese of Virginia as suffragan from 1942 to 1951.

 Early life and education

 Mason was born on November 9, 1878, in King George, Virginia, the son of Julian J. Mason and Elizabeth Freeland.
 He studied at the College of William & Mary from where he graduated in 1904.
-He was also educated at the Virginia Theological Seminary from where he graduated in 1907.
+He then began theological studies in Alexandria, Virginia, graduating from the Virginia Theological Seminary in 1907.